 (iii) A postsecondary vocational institution, as defined in §600.6; and

-(2) Meets all the other applicable provisions of this part.
+(2) Meets all the other applicable provisions of this part provided that an accredited institution that does not participate in Title IV, HEA programs is not required to meet the requirements of 600.4, 600.5 or 600.6 and cannot be denied accreditation as a result of failure to meet accreditation standards and criteria responsive to sections 600.4, 600.5 or 600.6.

 Federal Family Education Loan (FFEL) Programs: The loan programs (formerly called the Guaranteed Student Loan (GSL) programs) authorized by title IV-B of the HEA, including the Federal Stafford Loan, Federal PLUS, Federal Supplemental Loans for Students (Federal SLS), and Federal Consolidation Loan programs, in which lenders use their own funds to make loans to enable students or their parents to pay the costs of the students' attendance at eligible institutions.
 The Federal Stafford Loan, Federal PLUS, Federal SLS, and Federal Consolidation Loan programs are defined in 34 CFR part 668.

-Incarcerated student: A student who is serving a criminal sentence in a Federal, State, or local penitentiary, prison, jail, reformatory, work farm, or other similar correctional institution.
+Incarcerated student: A student who is serving a criminal sentence in a Federal, State, or local penitentiary, prison, jail, reformatory, work farm, youth correctional facility, or other similar correctional institution.
 A student is not considered incarcerated if that student is in a half-way house or home detention or is sentenced to serve only weekends

 Legally authorized: The legal status granted to an institution through a charter, license, or other written document issued by the appropriate agency or official of the State in which the institution is physically located.